eroc123/obsidian-notes/Physics/alt to practical practice/Diagram labelled.md

 spacing and a screen behind with a known distance from the grating. ^AkUXccji

-Board on the back of
+Screen behind the diffraction
-the set up  ^0yIOV70D
+grating ^0yIOV70D

 Distance d to LED ^2vvctyCc

+distance D from the grating to the screen  ^qqcKPnDD

+clamps ^2ctNoUSC

 %%
 # Drawing